North Carolina's Aubrey Lee Brooks Scholarships

 Established in 1955 by a Trust endowed by the late Aubrey Lee Brooks, these scholarships are available to graduating high school seniors from a 14-county area of North Carolina.
 The North Carolina State Education Assistance Authority provides central administration for the Brooks Foundation.

-C) Demonstrate financial need as determined by the application process; have Free Application for Federal Student Aid (FAFSA) Expected Family Contribution (EFC) that does not exceed the maximum permitted by the Program
+- Demonstrate financial need as determined by the application process; have Free Application for Federal Student Aid (FAFSA) Student Aid Index (SAI) that does not exceed the maximum permitted by the Program

 Of the 17 scholarships, one is awarded to a student from the areas of Greensboro and High Point and to a senior at the N.C.
 School of Science and Mathematics who is from an eligible county.
 Additional criteria include merit, leadership, character, and the desire of the recipient to prepare for a career as a useful and informed citizen.